87andrewh/WeirdAntiCheatIdeas/README.md

   - Potential to learn
   - Potential to make an impact
   - Potential to make connections
-  - Collaborative open-source spirit!
+  - Open-source spirit!
-  - $?
-Not really.
+- Turn down a good offer for a chance of a better offer?
+Uncertainty of appraisal, expected utility

 ### Misc:
 - Trust factor depending on linked accounts.
 Integrate with Valve's trust factor.
 - Grouping cheaters together in games instead of banning.
 - Custom game modes with wallhacks and easy aim, maybe speed.
 Modes with asymmetric player power.
 - Legally taking down cheat providers.
+Studies on effectiveness?
 - Mobile constraints?
-- Laying traps for cheat developers, bait or directed evolution.
+- Laying traps for cheat developers, bait, or directed evolution.
 - Collaborating locally to secure different regions.
 Tencent for China.
 - Speech to text to voice line?